NOAA-ORR-ERD/py_gd/README.md

 Dependencies:
 ---------------

-py_gd currently requires the numpy package: www.numpy.org
+py_gd currently requires the numpy package: http://www.numpy.org

 numpy is used to allow you to very efficiently pass in data structures for things like vertexes of large polygons, etc, and can be used to get a copy of the image buffer, and manipulate it in various ways, as well as passing it back to py_gd.

+In order to build py_gd, the Cython package is also  required: http://cython.org/

 Is py_gd a complete wrapper around gd?
 ----------------------------------------